Thursday 9 May 1940

 The RAF sinks Kriegsmarine minesweeper M-13 at Bergen.

 Western Front: No more postponements.
-The invasion date for Fall Gelb, the invasion of France and the Low Countries, remains 10 May 1940 as day drifts into night.
+The invasion date for Fall Gelb, the invasion of France and the Low Countries, remains 10 May 1940 as the day drifts into night.
 Hitler departs on his command train Amerika for his forward headquarters at Felsennest (Rock Nest).
 It is located near the small village of Rodert, 30 km south of Bonn and consists of four bunkers and three barracks.
 While his presence there is not necessary for the conduct of the war, it symbolically places Hitler at the head of the army during Fall Gelb.

 German troops silently move into their jumping-off positions.
 In the late evening, Wehrmacht troops cross the border into Luxembourg and occupy the country without a shot being fired.

 Colonel Oster of the Abwehr once again warns the Dutch military attache of the invasion.
-The Dutch take this seriously and order highest alert.
+The Dutch take this seriously and order the highest alert.

 Battle of the Atlantic: U-9 (Oberleutnant zur See Wolfgang Lüth) torpedoes and sinks French submarine FFR Doris (Q 135) in the North Sea at 00:14.
 All 45 crew on board perish.